 The Chazzan needs to keep his feet together during Shmoneh Esrei.
 He should therefore be helped up after bowing.

 Kohanim wash their hands until the wrist before Duchenen.

-One stands for those recitations of V'hakohanim that require bowing.
+One stands for the three (out of four) recitations of V'hakohanim that require bowing.

 Musaf is followed with a break of at least 45 minutes (if possible).